Today I would like to offer you a new perspective on an emotion that derails so many people every day.

 If you had to take a rough object and scratch vigorously over the record or CD, the chances are it will never play the same way again.
 You would have interrupted the pattern.

-Here is a great 5-step process of interrupting the pattern of anxiety that you are running in your life.
+Here is a great 4-step process of interrupting the patterns that you are running in your life that will help you to overcome anxiety.

 It comes in the form of questions.
 We are constantly asking and answering questions in our minds.
 That is how we think.